USW leader: U.S. refinery strike could spread over safe staffing

 "The longer that this strike rolls on, the more people that will be affected," said Gary Beevers, USW international vice president, in a telephone interview on Monday.

-Asked if the lack of progress in talks with lead oil company negotiator Royal Dutch Shell Plc could result in strikes at more plants, Beevers said: "There certainly will be."
+Asked if a lack of progress in talks with lead oil company negotiator Royal Dutch Shell Plc could result in strikes at more plants, Beevers said: "There certainly will be."

 About 5,200 workers from 11 plants, including nine refineries accounting for 13 percent of U.S. capacity, were walking picket lines after talks between the USW and Shell Oil Co failed to reach an agreement on a new national contract.

-Face-to-face negotiations between the two sides are scheduled to resume on Wednesday.
-Shell said it would need a week to fulfill an information request about the use of contractors by refiners.
+Face-to-face negotiations between the two sides are scheduled to resume on Wednesday, after being recessed for a week.
+Shell said it needed the time to fulfill a union information request about the use of contractors by refiners.
 The USW has said the company is also considering a counterproposal from the union.

+A Shell spokesman said the company look forward to resuming talks this week to reach "a mutually satisfactory agreement."

 "We're going to talk about safe staffing one way or the other," Beevers said.